kukulaka/fontend-kata/README.md

 This project is a file explorer app.
 The web page will be able to:
  - [x] Display the files and folders on the webpage
- - [ ] Allow a user to expand a folder to see it's contents - have added an expander for this but have not implimented the subfiles.
+ - [ ] Allow a user to expand a folder to see it's contents - have added an expander for this but have not implemented the subfiles.
 There is a surprise instead :smile_cat:!
  - [x] Sort by name/ /size / date - size sort not implemented
  - [X] Filter by filename